-Remember back when we looked at linear inequalities, that we said, "we promise we'll try to make your brain hurt more later?"
-Well grab an ice pack and strap in, because now we're going to look at quadratic inequalities.
+Remember back when we looked at linear inequalities?
+At one point, we said, "We promise we'll try to make your brain hurt more later."
+We always keep our promises, so grab an ice pack and strap in, because now we're going to look at quadratic inequalities.

 Solve x2 – 5x < -4.

 When we solve an inequality, what we want are all the values of x that make the statement true.
 So our answers won't be single values, but large, sweeping regions of number space.
 You can then fence off those regions and raise cows on them.